Make these super easy sausage (or ground beef) and rice stuffed peppers in just 20 minutes with only five ingredients!

 If you want to skip a “rice” component all together, I’d replace the rice with veggies (diced mushrooms, zucchini, onions, and/or eggplant would all work) or add a bean instead like chickpeas, navy, or cannellini beans.

 Mmmmm sides.
-You can serve this dish all by itself — it is a complete meal, in my eyes.
+You can serve these cheesy stuffed bell peppers all by themselves — it is a complete meal, in my eyes.
 Or, you can add a side to round out this dish.
 Some of my favorites include:

 - Salad.
 Side salads are easy to pull together and if you don’t have the ingredients for a salad handy, you can pick up a pre-mixed bag in the produce department.
 There are so many varieties now, my favorites include Caesar mixes and the kind that has the sliced kale and Brussels sprouts.